AlexanderRubinstein/OCCAM/web_pipelines/show_dataset/README.md

 ![Urban Cars Dataset Sample](static/demo_images/uc_sampled_example_detection.jpeg)

-4. **Generate new samples** - Click the "Sample Other Images" button to get new random samples
+4. **Generate new samples** - Click the "Sample Other Images" button to get new random samples (image sampling can take up to 30 seconds if it is the first time you push the button)

 ### Dataset config explanation: